taher-anjary/UDP_Selective_Repeat/README.md

 Note that since this is a simulation within localhost, paclets are dropped or'lost' to mimic real networks.

 ## Usage- Receiver
-Open a command prompt within "/UDP Selective Repeat/Sender Side" and enter the following command
+Open a command prompt within */UDP Selective Repeat/Sender Side* and enter the following command
 ```ruby
 python receiver.py 60000 10 0 5
 ```